-On behalf of the Steering Group, Senior and Doctoral Fellows, a warm welcome to the Centre for Analysis of the Radical Right (#CARR)!
+On behalf of the Steering Group and Fellows, a warm welcome to the Centre for Analysis of the Radical Right (CARR)!
 As the centre’s director, I’d like to draw your attention to a few considerations motivating the launch of this specialist-led website and research collective.

 First and foremost, CARR is a child of necessity.
 The radical right is stronger now in Europe and the US – but also beyond, in countries such as India – than it has been since the watershed year of 1945.
 Despite the rebranding and resurgence of radical right movements following the Cold War, however, expert voices have not been appreciably at the forefront of debate and analysis.
 We insist upon challenging that, putting forward accessible, topical and expert responses to the radical right, both past and present.
 As our banner makes clear, the radical right is again a serious issue, and we will offer serious analyses of it.